#Miscellaneous

 and a standard deviation of 1

-is the standard normal distribution.
+which is the standard normal distribution.

 Optionally specify a mean and/or deviation.